S0Eric/CodePresent/README.md

 # CodePresent
-A simple tool to create a script for a presentation that contains code snippets.
-A simple textbox is presented where you paste simple text that supports a Markdown subset.
-You then click a button to format it.
-The main purpose is for code blocks that allow a single click to copy to the clipboard.
+When creating a screen-captured presentation with code snippets, I found that it takes too much time to click into another app and manually select and copy the code blocks to be pasted into the presentation.
+I wanted a tool that will copy a code block into the pastebuffer just by clicking it.
+I was unable to find something that would do this.

+So I created this simple web application to do that.
+To allow notes to be intermixed with the code blocks, I selected a markdown like syntax to define the document content.
+To make the parser simple, it only supports the few markdown features that I needed, and the syntax isn't very flexible.

 Only these Markdown features are supported: headings, paragraphs, code blocks, bold, italic.

-When first run, the initial text demonstrates all supported syntax.
+When first run, the initial sample text explains all supported syntax.

 ### Requirement: